malcolmm20/gymJournal/README.md

 - As a user, I want to be able to enter the amount of reps, sets and weight for each exercise.
 - As a user, I want to be able to save routines that I repeat.
-- As a user, I want to be able to view my personal best for various exercises.
+- As a user, I want to be able to follow routines I have saved for my workouts.